-Principal Investigator: Andreas Hein and Kelvin F. Long
+Principal Investigators: Andreas Hein and Kelvin F. Long

 The committee's main technical project is Project Dragonfly, an initiative to design a laser-sail propelled vehicle.
 Project Dragonfly is a feasibility study for an interstellar mission, conducted by small, distributed spacecraft, propelled primarily by laser sails.